Camera Lenses

 can be a bit heavy at first until you get used to it

-On the other hand, telephoto/long-focus lenses have two important parts; front and rear.
+On the other hand, telephoto/long-focus lenses have two important parts: front and rear.

 So rather than having a 23-inch cannon hanging on your camera and potentially damaging it, the lens can simply zoom in.
-That’s to put it in very simple terms.

 Long Telephoto Lenses